Chapter Three: Bonding

 "No, no. This is your meal, my dear," he insisted, continuing to hold the bowl under the pony's nose, its tantalizing aroma tempting the equine and aggravating her empty belly further.
 "Besides, what sort of a host would I be if I didn't feed my honored guests first?
 Not a very polite one, that is certain.
 And there is no need to worry, I made more than enough for us all."

 The dragon beamed and his tail gave a happy flick.
 Since he never had any visitors over for a meal before, it was exciting to him to see someone enjoy his cooking.
-He watched the pony, as she lowered her snout back into the bowl for more of the warm food, and became transfixed by her--by how she slurped up the creamy mixture, softly nibbled at a chunk of potato, or cutely lapped at a slice of a carrot.
+He watched the pony, as she lowered her snout back into the bowl for more of the warm food, and became transfixed by her--by how she slurped up the creamy mixture, softly nibbled at a chunk of potato, or cutely lapped at a slice of carrot.
 It was all quite charming to him somehow.
-Between intervals of the pegasus lifting her head to chew and swallow or lick her lips clean, he locked eyes with her, an even wider smile tugging at the corners of his mouth and one thought echoing in his mind.
+Between intervals of the pegasus lifting her head to chew and swallow or lick her lips clean, he locked eyes with her, an even wider smile tugging at the corners of his mouth.

 'How is it possible for someone to be so cute while eating?'